gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-05-04-macigame-user-created-graphics.md

 The user-created graphic sets were all sourced from the amazing [Vector.co.jp](https://www.vector.co.jp/vpack/filearea/osx/game/puzzle/makigame/), extracted from all manner of esoteric vintage archives, organised and packaged as a single compressed disk image to make using them much quicker and easier.
 [Download it at Macintosh Garden](https://macintoshgarden.org/games/macigame).

-Tip: you can browse the folder as a GraphicConverter slideshow to more quickly and easily figure out which you'd like to use or install.
-The easiest way of using a graphics set is to double click it and it will open MaciGame with the new graphics loaded.
+> Tips: you can browse the folder as a GraphicConverter slideshow to more quickly and easily figure out which you'd like to use or install.
+The easiest way of using a graphics set is to double click it and it will open MaciGame with the new graphics loaded, though a few images may not have the correct `SaMe` creator code so may need to either have that reset, or be loaded manually using the game menu.

 Thanks to [Izumi Okano](https://twitter.com/haeckel) for letting me know about this archive of user created graphics, and also [my Patreon supporters](https://www.patreon.com/gingerbeardman) for allowing me to preserve this type of content.